Neural Circuits and Brainstem Control of Lower Urinary Tract Function

 Neurons in Barrington’s nucleus (Bar) in the brainstem are both sufficient and necessary for regulating detrusor activity and voiding contractions.
 This project aims to define the anatomical and functional interfaces between these neurons and neurons that connect to them.

->> This project uses state of the art neural mapping methods, coupled with careful measurements of bladder function in awake and anesthetized states.
-This application further investigates how the brain integrates signals from the bladder and the external environment to control bladder filling and voiding <<
+>> For these studies we use state-of-the-art neural mapping methods, coupled with measurements of bladder function in awake and anesthetized states.
+This project investigates how the brain integrates signals from the bladder and the external environment to control bladder filling and voiding <<

-- Funding and collaboration on the project: NIH/NIDDK, R01 DK113030 (Zeidel - PI), 2017-2022 and R01 DK135541 (Zeidel - PI), 2023-2028
+- Funding and collaboration on the project: NIH-NIDDK, R01 DK125708 (Verstegen), 2020-2025, and R01 DK113030 (Zeidel - PI), 2017-2022.

 Read more: